EugenMayer/helm-charts/charts/coredns-private-dns-fix/README.md

 the first one in order and try resolving.
 Then, if that fails (the server is not reachable) it would try to pick the second one. https://linux.die.net/man/5/resolv.conf

-> f there are multiple servers, the resolver library queries them in the order listed.
+> if there are multiple servers, the resolver library queries them in the order listed.

 **CoreDNS way**
 Instead of doing it as expected above, CoreDNS picks "one of the servers" round-robbing/random style.
-It load balances though the servers, equally distributed. https://coredns.io/plugins/forward/
+It load balances through the servers, equally distributed. https://coredns.io/plugins/forward/

 > TO… are the destination endpoints to forward to.
 The TO syntax allows you to specify a protocol, tls://9.9.9.9 or dns:// (or no protocol) for plain DNS.
 The number of upstreams is limited to 15.
 Multiple upstreams are randomized (see policy) on first use.
 When a healthy proxy returns an error during the exchange the next upstream in the list is tried.